imaman/bigband/packages/cli/README.md

 export const controller = new GreeterController()
 ```

-This function expects to receive an input with two string fields `lastName`, `firstName`.
+This lambda function expects to receive an input with two string fields `lastName`, `firstName`.
 It generates an output which is an object with a single field, `greeting`.

 ### Time to ship